causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask137_Spring2025_Bitcoin_Forecasting_with_Facebook_Prophet/README.md

   * Data uses ds and y columns.
   * Weekly seasonality disabled due to flat weekly trends.
   * Changepoint detection and log return analysis are used.
-* *Deployment*: Streamlit used for an optional interactive forecast dashboard.
+* *Deployment*: Streamlit used for an interactive forecast dashboard.

 ---